fotock/Developing-iOS-8-Apps-with-Swift/Lecture16.md

 ###Usage

-  1. Create it & set its delegate (it can’t do anything without its delegate)
+  1. Create it & set its delegate (it can't do anything without its delegate)
   2. Configure it (source, kind of media, user edibility)
   3. Present it
   4. Respond to delegate methods when user is done/cancels picking the media